simplicity-js/simplicity/.github/DOCUMENTATION.md

 These values are read by the configuration files within the `config` directory using Simplicity's built-in `env` function.

-If you are developing with a team, it is advisable to continue including and updating the `.env.example` file as you build out your application.
+It is advisable to continue including and updating the `.env.example` file as you build out your application, especially if you are developing with a team.
 Putting placeholder values in the example configuration file, makes it easier for other developers on your team to clearly see which environment variables are needed to run your application.